AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 - Storage Queues: I name these MyAppSyncQueue, MyAppSyncQueue
 - Storage Queues: MyAppSyncTo02 (located in MyAppStorage01) and MyAppSyncTo02 (located in MyAppStorage01)
 - DocumentDB: This is global so I name MyAppDocumentDB (no number on the end)
-- Traffic Maanger: This global so I name MyAppTrafficManager (no number on the end)
+- Traffic Manger: This global so I name MyAppTrafficManager (no number on the end)
 - Resouce Groups: I will create 3 resource groups in the above scenerio
   - MyAppCommon: For DocumentDB, Traffic Manager and Application Insights
   - MyApp01: For everything that ends in 01.
 All the resources in this group would be in the same region.